marshall7m/terraform-aws-infrastructure-live-ci/README.md

 Cons:
 - Complicated task token management
 - Not easy to integrate into Terraform Cloud
-    - No concept of task token
+    - No concept of task token (use webhook to AWS AGW?)
     - Terraform Cloud can't run/queue in parallel

 Figure out:
 - Task Token for Account Dependencies
     - Account Dependencies Task Token?